 Reporting obligation

-Under UK European Markets Infrastructure Regulation (UK EMIR) requirements, all counterparties must report any derivative contract concluded, modified or terminated.
-Find out more about reporting your firm obligations.
+Under Article 9 of UK European Markets Infrastructure Regulation (UK EMIR), all counterparties must report any derivative contract concluded, modified or terminated.

 Changes to the derivatives reporting framework under UK EMIR – supporting documentation

-On 24 February 2023, we published a joint FCA/Bank of England Policy Statement (PS 23/2) alongside final amendments to Technical Standards and new rules for Trade Repositories (TRs) in relation to changes to the derivatives reporting framework under UK EMIR.
+On 24 February 2023, we published a joint FCA/Bank of England Policy Statement (PS 23/2) alongside the supporting documentation below (collectively referred to as the ‘new requirements’).

-The amended Technical Standards and new rules for TRs will be applicable from 30 September 2024 (with the exception of the amended Technical Standards that relate to the registration of TRs which came into force on 24 February 2023).
+The amended Technical Standards that relate to the registration of TRs and miscellaneous amendments came into force on 24 February 2023.

 UK EMIR reporting questions and answers